 Susan has served on the OWL Board of Trustees for three separate terms.
 During her first stint on the Board in the early 1980s, she served as Vice President and then as President.
 She also co-chaired the library’s building committee and capital fund drive, culminating in the construction of the new wing and community room.
 In the 1990s, Susan served as the Board’s secretary and fundraising chair.
-In 2016, Susan again accepted the nomination to join the Board and is currently serving as Vice President, chair of the Annual Fund Drive, and on the Trustees Committee.
+From 2016 through September 2022, Susan served as the Vice President and chair of the Annual Fund Drive.

 Susan’s association with the library began in 1970, when she volunteered at the circulation desk and was a member of the children’s book selection committee.
 Service to the library comes naturally to Susan because of the central role that reading has played in her life and in the lives of her family.
 “Raising our young children during long winter months would have been much more difficult had it not been for the wonderful children’s librarian and OWL children’s programs,” she said.

 Susan’s tireless dedication, great energy, and commitment to kindness have helped make OWL the thriving library that it is today.
 She approaches each project or task with commitment and compassion, always prioritizing the library’s goal of inspiring minds and building a strong community.